-Prerequisites : DRAF 164 with a grade of "C" or higher and ITMD 121 with a grade of "C" or higher or department approval.
+Prerequisites: (DRAF 164 with a grade of "C" or higher or ITMD 164 with a grade of "C" or higher) and (ITMD 121 with a grade of "C" or higher) or Department approval.

 This course is an introduction to the use of computer-aided drafting (CAD) as used in the interior design field.
 Upon successful completion of this course, the student should be able to draw floor plans and elevations of interiors using a computer-aided drafting system.
 AutoCAD LT software will be used.
 2 hrs. lecture, 3 hrs. open lab/wk.